Harry Craft: Playing career

-A top-flight defensive outfielder, Craft was an average hitter in his short career.
-His best season came, basically, as a rookie (he had 42 at bats the previous season) in 1938.
-On June 15 of that year, Craft caught the ninth-inning pop fly (batted by Leo Durocher) to make the final out in the historic game that gave Johnny Vander Meer his second consecutive no-hitter.
-That same season, Craft batted a solid .270 as the Reds' everyday center fielder with 15 home runs and 83 RBIs in 151 games.
+A top-flight defensive center-fielder, Craft proved to be mediocre hitter during his short big-league career.
+He broke in with Cincinnati in September 1937 at age 22 after three minor-league campaigns, starting ten late-season games and collecting 13 hits in 42 at bats.
+His first full season, 1938, was also memorable.
+The Reds improved by 27 games in the standings and finished in the National League's first division.
+On June 15, Craft caught the ninth-inning fly ball (hit by Leo Durocher) to record the final out that gave Johnny Vander Meer his historic, second consecutive no-hitter.
+Craft batted a solid .270 as the Reds' everyday center-fielder with 15 home runs and 83 RBIs in 151 games.
 He had 165 hits that season in 612 at bats.
-All those numbers ended up being career-highs.
-The next two years were Cincinnati's best seasons as they went to the World Series in both, winning in 1940 against the Detroit Tigers.
-However, Craft did not play a large part in the victory, having only 1 at bat.
-He ended up with just one postseason hit, which came the year before.
+All those numbers ended up being Craft's career-bests.

+The next two years saw Cincinnati reach baseball's pinnacle, winning the 1939 NL pennant, then repeating as Senior Circuit champs and capturing the 1940 World Series against the Detroit Tigers.
+But Craft's offensive production declined.